kjosib/sophie/docs/goals.rst

 The next increment will probably focus on one of:

-* String-oriented functions (by way of the new FFI) and a 99-bottles-of-beer demo.
-* Simple (nay, even simplistic!) console interaction
+* Something practical.
+Not sure what yet.
+Maybe PyGame bindings?
+* Better error messages for type-errors.
+I want something akin to a stack-trace.
 * Better error display.
+There's bound to be a decent library for this.
+* Stack-trace for domain-errors (e.g. division by zero) at runtime.
-* Better error messages, particularly for parse engine.
+* Better semantics for *tagged-value* variants.

 Open Design Problems:
 ---------------------
-* Better error messages.
-(For parse errors, I have an idea related to sentential forms.)
 * *rest*-parameters
+* Multimethods
 * Partial functions
-* Actor Model?
-Algebraic Effects?
-Pluggable Drivers?
+* Strictness analysis
+* Strongly-Typed Concurrency Model.
+(Actors?
+Channels?
+Pub/Sub?)
+* Engaging multiple IO drivers from a single process
+* First-Class Aborts

 Other Nice Things to Have
 --------------------------